sourcegraph/about/handbook/engineering/distribution/rollbacks.md

 The following are steps to accomplish this:

-Before starting the migration, check that the customer DB is at the expected migration number:
+Before starting the rollback, check that the customer DB is at the expected migration number:

 Without namespace: